aleen42/PersonalWiki/summary/coremail/coremail_system_design/coremail_system_design.md

 - **udsvr**
 - **mdsvr**

-As for front-end, there are also some modules to server:
+As for the front-end, there are also some modules to server:

 - **mtasvr**
 - **pop3svr**
 - **...**

+As for the server side, there is a server:

+- **adminsvr**